ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 - Your code is public, without correct licensing it could be used and abused

-What if there was a way to offer a Swift Package to your consumers without having to share your Sourcecode?
+What if there was a way to offer a Swift Package to your consumers without having to share your source code?

 - [Swift Package Binary Targets ](#swift-package-binary-targets-)
 - [Creating your Private Swift Package ](#creating-your-private-swift-package-)